- Nothing Necessary!

 But I LOVE what training has done for me, and I love making videos to help others.
 I’ve done almost 3000 videos since I launched atgonlinecoaching.com less than 3 years ago.
 By nature I’m not into aesthetics, but I do recognize that it matters to those watching.
 And, my gosh, are the Watson dumbbells AESTHETIC!!!

-I drew a logo by hand, had it made, and here’s a forecast of the dumbbells I’ll soon have in my videos…
+I drew a logo by hand, had it made, and now it’s my favorite material item, ever.

 The final item that can assist in Dense Strength is a bench.
 I finally found one that’s affordable, STRONG, ships fast… AND ARRIVES ALREADY-BUILT — just fold out!
 Click here to go right to it.